 It is important to discuss any concerns with your healthcare professional who can deliver nutritional guidance and alternative medical care in order to support healthy breastfeeding.
 So, what about immunizations?

 The Centers for Disease Control and Prevention states that vaccines and immunizations given to a nursing mother do not affect the safety of breastfeeding for mothers or infants.
 In fact, the CDC actually recommends infants be vaccinated according to routine recommended schedules independent of feeding method (formula or breast milk).

 You can visit the CDC website to view a list of immunizations including any necessary precautions where breastfeeding is concerned.
 Most items on the list are considered to have no effect on breastfeeding (with the exception of Yellow fever and Smallpox (Vaccinia) vaccinations).

 Again, be sure to consult with your healthcare professional.
 Your physician can offer specific recommendations regarding vaccines and any other medical treatments while breastfeeding.

 Health Benefits of Breastfeeding

+Breastfeeding is a great way to support healthy living from birth and provides lifelong benefits that extend into adulthood.
 Studies link breastfeeding to stronger immunity, cognitive development, and disease reduction.
 Research also suggests breastfeeding has significant health benefits for mothers too.
-According to the Natural Resources Defense Council women who lactate for two or more years reduce the risk of developing breast cancer by 24 percent.
+According to the Natural Resources Defense Council, women who breastfeed for two or more years reduce the risk of developing breast cancer by 24 percent.